-To show them we didn’t completely abandon them and that we still love them, I whipped up some homemade treats.
+To show my pup some love them, I whipped up some homemade treats.

 I am a strong advocate of making homemade dog treats and have several different recipes here on Kitchen Concoctions.
 While all of the other recipes I have shared, mostly use common pantry staples (flour, eggs, oil, etc.) this recipe does have a few ‘not so common’ ingredients.